DRP60/SPaRTAN-1/SPaRTAN_python/README.md

 This genereates the results using default parameters

-PySPaRTAN model has the following parameters
+PySPaRTAN model has the following parameters ....(not complete)
 ```sh
 dataset_D: default="Dpbmc"